-By combining the -aq option with a < coder > command in the .project file (see Section 4.1), autocoding can be done without any intervention from the keyboard.
-This allows autocoding to be run automatically from a script.
+By combining the -aq option with a <coder> command in the .project file (see Section 4.1), autocoding can be done without any intervention from the keyboard.
+This allows autocoding to be run automatically from a script, often in combination with the -t, -o or -f commands.